google/libphonenumber/README.md

 mvn deploy
 ```

-> Note: considerate to update the version at the pom.xml before deploy lib
+> Note: consider updating the version at the pom.xml before deploying lib